Chiang Mai: The Ultimate City Guide

 Visit an Ethical Elephant Sanctuary

-Hike to Sticky Waterfalls (Bua Thong Waterfalls)
+Hike The Sticky Waterfalls (Bua Thong Waterfalls)

-Another option to see the falls is to rent a scooter and drive there early before all the tours arrive.
-This is the best option if you want to skip the crowds and get the falls to yourself
+Another option to see the falls is to rent a scooter and drive there early, before all the tours arrive.
+This is the best option if you want to skip the crowds and get the falls to yourself.

 Trek the Monks’ Trail to Wat Pha Lat

 Wat Pha Lat is a serene and lesser-known alternative to the more touristy temples, making it an excellent spot for photography and reflection.
-The temple itself exudes an almost mystical atmosphere, with its moss-covered structures, flowing waterfalls, and meditative ambiance.
+The temple itself has an almost mystical atmosphere, with its moss-covered structures, flowing waterfalls, and meditative ambiance.
 It’s a perfect place to sit quietly and soak in the beauty of nature and spirituality.

 To get to the start of the trail, you can take a Grab ride to the forest and walk your way up the dirt path.
-From the top of the trail, many shuttles offer rides down for a fee).
+From the top of the trail, many shuttles offer rides down for a fee.

 Visit the Iconic Doi Suthep Temple